Embodied Dreamwork:

 Using the Body to Work with Dreams and Parts

-This two-day training is designed specifically for therapists and facilitators who want to deepen and expand their understanding of how to work with dreams through direct contact with body awareness.
+This workshop is designed specifically for therapists and facilitators who want to deepen and expand their understanding of how to work with dreams through direct contact with body awareness.

 “Dreams are not puzzles to interpret, but living experiences to be felt.
 When we meet them through the body, we meet the parts of ourselves that are waiting to be known.”